fleetdm/fleet/docs/02-Deploying/06-Upgrading-Fleet.md

 This guide explains how to upgrade your Fleet instance to the latest version in order to get the latest features and bug fixes.
 For initial installation instructions, see [Installing Fleet](./02-Server-Installation.md).

-There are three steps to perform a typical Fleet upgrade.
+There are three steps to perform a typical Fleet upgrade:

 1. [Installing the latest version](#install-the-latest-version-of-fleet)
 2. [Preparing the database](#running-database-migrations)